Bob Brooks (film director): D&AD

-London advertising in the early 1960s was, for the most part, boring and uninteresting except for the work coming out of the newly formed Collett Dickenson & Pierce Agency, where Colin Millward was beginning to make creative waves.
-Brooks was not happy with the existing London advertising award competition, The Layton Awards, where he felt that the advertising creatives were not being credited for their work.
-He contacted Millward to see if they could start a London Art Directors Club, similar to the NY club.
+The most exciting work coming out of London advertising in the early 1960s was being produced by the newly formed Collett Dickenson & Pierce Agency, where Colin Millward was beginning to make creative waves.
+Brooks was not happy with the existing London advertising award competition, The Layton Awards, and he felt that the advertising creatives were not being credited for their work.
+He contacted Millward to see if they could start a London Art Directors Club, similar to the New York club.
 They were joined by art directors Malcolm Hart and Bob Geers and began planning the new organization.
-At that point Brooks was contacted by Alan Fletcher who was also trying to form a similar organization with London’s graphic designers.
-Ultimately the two groups merged their efforts and Design and Art Direction (D&AD) was founded in 1962 with 30 members, and held its first awards exhibition the following year.
+At that point, Brooks was contacted by Alan Fletcher, who was also trying to form a similar organization with London’s graphic designers.
+Ultimately the two groups merged their efforts and Design and Art Direction (D&AD) was founded in 1962 with 30 members; it held its first awards exhibition the following year.
 In 1984 Brooks received the D&AD President’s Award.